degville/docs-cloud/en/install-openstack.md

 # Install OpenStack

-Now that we've installed and configured [MAAS][installmaas] and successfully deployed a [Juju][installjuju] controller, it's time to do some real work;
-we're going to use Juju to deploy [OpenStack][openstack], the leading open cloud platform.
+Now that we've installed and configured [MAAS][installmaas] and successfully deployed a [Juju][installjuju] controller, it's time to do some real work; use Juju to deploy [OpenStack][openstack], the leading open cloud platform.

 We have two options when installing OpenStack.